 Pain at the front of the knee can be due to patellofemoral pain, patellar tendonitis, fat pad impingement, or plica syndrome.
-One less common cause is swelling around an accessory ossicle of patella, also called the bipartite patella.
-What is bipartite patella, how does it cause pain, and what should we do?
+One less common cause is swelling around an accessory ossicle of the patella, also known as a bipartite patella, which can be painful.
+What is a bipartite patella, how does it cause pain, and what should we do?

 What does a bipartite patella look like?